 The most notable displays of female power for 2019 -2020

-included Katie Sowers, Jennifer Lopez and female renowned astronaut Nicole Stott.
-These ladies certainly shook the nation with their unapologetic talents, display of strength and feminine finesse.
+included Katie Sowers, Jennifer Lopez, and female renowned astronaut Nicole Stott.
+These ladies certainly shook the nation with their unapologetic talents, display of strength, and feminine finesse.
 They stood tall during their educational pursuits towards a heavily dominated male career field.
-Each of These women understand and include sports training in their daily lives to stay on top of their field.
+Each of These women understands and includes sports training in their daily lives to stay on top of their field.

 A few more amazing role models of the 20th century were females who played a variety of sports.
 Whether that was Serena and Venus Williams, Kerri Walsh Jennings, or Michelle Kwan, We can all remember being in awe of their athletic abilities, grace, innate beauty whilst competing, and grit.

-In Pfluggerville , Perfect 10.0 was founded by Brandi Smith Physical Therapist, Board Certified Orthopedic Specialist, Fellowship Trained in Orthopedic Manual Therapy and a former collegiate gymnast and high school cheerleader.
-Offering a unique holistic approach to treatment of gymnastic, cheer-leading, dance, figure skating, free running, parkour, yoga, circus arts, and other related sports injuries and training
+In Pflugerville, Perfect 10.0 was founded by Brandi Smith Physical Therapist, Board Certified Orthopedic Specialist, Fellowship Trained in Orthopedic Manual Therapy and a former collegiate gymnast and high school cheerleader.
+Offering a unique holistic approach to the treatment of gymnastic, cheer-leading, dance, figure skating, free running, parkour, yoga, circus arts, and other related sports injuries and training

 There are small changes in our everyday lives

 that we can partake in to make a big change in females participating in sports.
 It starts early and involvement can happen at any age!

 - Get your girls involved in anything involving movement young!
 If you’re reading this and your kiddos are older, it’s not too late!